 The "certificate in sustainability" exposes students to various disciplines, forms of knowledge, and skill sets important to a broad understanding of issues important to the emergent field and movement called "sustainability".

-The certificate requires successful completion of six University courses, for a total of 18-19 semester hour credits.
+The certificate requires successful completion of six University courses, for a total of 17 semester hour credits.
+More than one half of the coursework must be completed at Baldwin Wallace University.